 Unlike the export of information resulting from fundamental research, tangible exports of equipment, materials, and laptops plus intangible exports of commercial software, encryption code, and disclosure-restricted technical information are subject to export control regulations.
-The dual use Export Administration Regulations, however, make an exception to export license requirements for the temporary export or reexport (less than 12 months) of certain tangible items, software, and technologies subject to regulation for professional use as long as specific criteria are met.
+The dual use Export Administration Regulations, however, make an exception to export license requirements for the temporary export or reexport (less than 12 months from the date of initial shipment/hand-carry) of certain tangible items, software, and technologies subject to regulation for professional use as long as specific criteria are met.

-- The export is to Iran, Cuba, Syria, Sudan or North Korea;
+- The export is to Iran, Cuba, Syria, North Sudan or North Korea;

 - The export involves a US Restricted Party;